cartographer-project/cartographer_ros/docs/source/compilation.rst

 <http://wiki.ros.org/rosdep>`_.
 For faster builds, we also recommend using
 `Ninja <https://ninja-build.org>`_.

-On Ubuntu Focal with ROS Noetic to install these tools:
+On Ubuntu Focal with ROS Noetic use these commands to install the above tools:

 .. code-block:: bash